Detective Conan: Black Iron Submarine: Plot

 In Frankfurt, a Europol agent is being chased by Black Organization members Kir and Gin.
 Gin eventually murdered the agent.
-Some time later, Conan, Ran, the Detective Boys, Dr. Agasa and Kogoro are invited to the resort at Hachijo-jima owned by Sonoko's family.
+Some time later, Conan, Ran, the Detective Boys, Dr. Agasa, and Kogoro are invited to the resort at Hachijo-jima owned by Sonoko's family.
 Conan later received information from Subaru Okiya that a Europol agent is being murdered and a Black Organization agent known as "Pinga" is responsible for the break-in.
 Having discovered Inspector Shiratori and Chief Hyoue Kuroda from Tokyo Metropolitan Police, Conan sneaked after the two to an Interpol underwater facility known as Pacific Buoy.
-The facility hosts the new system that allows connection to all surveillance camera in Japan, Europe, and eventually worldwide.
+The facility hosts the new system that allows connection to all surveillance cameras in Japan, Europe, and eventually worldwide.
 Headed by Yosuke Makino, four other engineers (Ed from India, Grace from France, Leonhardt from Germany, and Naomi Argento from United States) also worked in the facility.
 Also available is the "All-Age Recognition" system, which uses facial recognition and AI reconstruction of facial structure to identify individuals whose age may have differed from the source material.

 Bourbon and Vermouth infiltrated Pacific Buoy and arranged for the kidnapping of Naomi Argento, holding her captive in a submarine.
 Vodka and Kir then discovered from Naomi's flash drive necklace that the All-Age Recognition system is able to identify Haibara as Shiho Miyano.
-The same night, Chianti, Vodka and Pinga kidnapped Haibara from Sonoko's resort.
+The same night, Chianti, Vodka, and Pinga kidnapped Haibara from Sonoko's resort.
 Conan and Dr. Agasa tried to chase after them, but discovered that Vodka and Pinga plunged the vehicle with Haibara into the sea to board the submarine underwater.
-The incident was reported to Kuroda, and Conan asked to have the Buoy's surveillance capability to check the security camera on the route of the chase and the presence of the submarine, but they discovered that no submarine or vehicles were caught on the camera, seemingly indicates that the system has been tampered.
+The incident was reported to Kuroda, and Conan asked to have the Buoy's surveillance capability to check the security camera on the route of the chase and the presence of the submarine, but they discovered that no submarine or vehicles were caught on the camera, which seemingly indicates that the system had been tampered with.
 Leonhardt tried to confront the culprit, but was drugged and later shown to have suffered poisoning to death in the Buoy's Cafe.
-The confession letter apparently written by Leonhardt also mentioned that he is responsible for the backdoor in the Buoy's system.
+The confession letter, apparently written by Leonhardt, also mentioned that he is responsible for the backdoor in the Buoy's system.
 Meanwhile, Vodka tried to force Naomi to rewrite the All-Age Recognition program, and when she refused to do so, he arranged for Naomi's father, a member of European Parliament that proposes the surveillance system, to be killed.